N-dimensional maximum-entropy tomography via particle sampling

-The MENT algorithm \cite{Minerbo_1979} solves for the component functions using a Gauss-Seidel relaxation method.
-Note that $h_k(\vect{u}_{k_\parallel})$ is a function of $\vect{u}_{k_\parallel}$, which is orthogonal to the integration axis $\vect{u}_{k_\perp}$; thus, $h_k$ can be factored out of the integral in Eq.~\eqref{eq:ment_system}.
+The MENT algorithm solves for the Lagrange multiplier functions using a Gauss-Seidel relaxation method \cite{Minerbo_1979}.
+Note that $h_k(\bm{u}_{k_\parallel})$ is a function of $\bm{u}_{k_\parallel}$, which is orthogonal to the integration axis $\bm{u}_{k_\perp}$; thus, $h_k$ can be factored out of the integral in Eq.~\eqref{eq:ment_system}.
 Rearranging gives a set of consistency conditions:

 MENT begins by initializing the distribution to the prior within the measurement boundaries: